-- Section 807 of the Education Law requires that New York State public and nonpublic schools conduct four lockdown and eight evacuation drills each school year (September 1 June 30), with at least eight of the required drills being conducted by December 31 of each school year the remaining four drills shall be conducted by June 30th each school year.
-Two additional evacuation drills must be conducted during summer school (July 1 August 30). - 8 NYCRR Section 155.17 each school district and board of cooperative educational services shall, at least once every school year, and where possible in cooperation with local county emergency preparedness plan officials, conduct one test of its emergency response procedures under each of its Building Level School Emergency Response Plans, including sheltering, lockdown, or early dismissal, at a time not to occur more than 15 minutes earlier than the normal dismissal time.
+Drill dates (September 1 - June 30), with at least eight of the required drills being conducted by December 31 of each school year, the remaining four drills shall be conducted by June 30th each school year.

+Two additional evacuation drills must be conducted during summer school (July 1 - August 30).

+Such drills shall test the usefulness of the communications and transportation system during emergencies.

+8 NYCRR Section 155.17 - each school district and board of cooperative educational services shall, at least once every school year, and where possible in cooperation with local county emergency preparedness plan officials, conduct one test of its emergency response procedures under each of its Building Level Emergency Response Plans, including sheltering, lockdown, or early dismissal, at a time not to occur more than 15 minutes earlier than the normal dismissal time.